 AI Applied to Threat Intelligence

 Training machines to process and analyze threat data from numerous sources brings two clear benefits for information security in organizations.
-Firstly, as previously mentioned, there are significant advantages in the scale of data which can be collected and analyzed by AI systems.
+Firstly, as previously mentioned, there are significant advantages in the scale of data which can be collected and analyzed by AI systems, further enhancing the cyber threat intelligence cycle.
 This performance gain allows businesses to task people with performing roles that require uniquely human capabilities and will result in greater efficiency.
 Secondly, the machinery gives structure to the data that makes it infinitely easier to get to relevant threat intelligence quickly.